Julie Snyder files sex-assault complaint against Gilbert Rozon

 Julie Snyder, one of the biggest names in Quebec's entertainment industry, has filed a complaint of sexual assault against Just For Laughs founder Gilbert Rozon.

-A spokesman for Snyder's production company says the former wife of business tycoon Pierre Karl Peladeau went to police in the past few days to inform them of the alleged attack.
+The former wife of business tycoon Pierre Karl Peladeau went to police in the past few days to inform them of the alleged attack, a spokesman for Snyder's production company said Monday.

+"I can confirm that Julie has filed a complaint of sexual assault againat Gilbert Rozon," Louis Noel said.

-Louis Noel gave no other details today and said Snyder would not be giving any interviews.
+Noel said Snyder would not be giving any immediate interviews on the matter.

+Various media reports say the alleged incident occurred around 20 years ago.

 Snyder, 50, announced Saturday her Productions J company would cut its ties with Just For Laughs as long as Rozon, 62, owned shares in the comedy festival.